lziest/lziest.github.io/_posts/2016-07-01-first-post.markdown

 about compatibility.
 Some libsa metrics use v1 and others use v2.

-Alice wants to write a simple http server using a popular metrics server package and a popular Restful framework.
+Suppose Alice wants to write a simple http server using a popular metrics server package and a popular Restful framework.
 But since the two dependencies uses different versions of `httpframework`, Alice is essentially unable to write the program.
 The dependencies